janniezhong/spring-alert-relay/README.md

 ### To add another input:

 1. Add a new input class that extends the Input interface.
-The only requirement: a constructor that takes in the JSON object, parses the object for the necessary data fields, and puts them into the Input super constructor.
+The only requirement: a constructor that takes in the JSON object, calls the Input super constructor, parses the object for the necessary data fields, and sets the fields of the superclass.
 2. Add another if-else to the InputFactory class, to account for your new input.
 3. Add a new PostMapping method to the RelayController interface that will map to your specific input class.
 4. Implement the method in RelayController - just return the process() method call with the correct factory creation String in the method call.